warriorjp/Stream-API/System-Design-Prep/Core-System-Desgin.md

   <img src="./images/kafka-usage.gif"  alt="Leaking Bucket Algorithm" width="600">
 </div>

+**Kafka StreamAPI :**

+A Kafka Streams application is simply a Java application that uses the Kafka Streams API to read data from one or more Kafka topics, process it, and write the results to another Kafka topic.

+Normal Kafka Consumer
+	Kafka Topic
+	      |
+	Consumer
+	      |
+	Java code
+	      |
+	Database/API

+Kafka Streams Application
+	Kafka Topic
+	      |
+	Kafka Streams App
+	      |
+	Filter / Map / Aggregate / Join
+	      |
+	Another Kafka Topic

 ---
-**Change Data Capture (CDC) **
+**Change Data Capture (CDC)**

-is a mechanism that captures database changes (INSERT, UPDATE, DELETE) by reading the transaction log and publishes them as events to downstream systems such as Kafka.
-This enables near real-time synchronization of services like Elasticsearch, Redis, analytics platforms, and other microservices without polling the database, resulting in lower latency and reduced database load.
+It is a mechanism that captures database changes (INSERT, UPDATE, DELETE) by reading the transaction log and publishes them as events to downstream systems such as Kafka.
+This enables near-real-time synchronisation of services like Elasticsearch, Redis, analytics platforms, and other microservices without polling the database, resulting in lower latency and reduced database load.

 ---
 ## What is Elasticsearch?